matthew-hennefarth/RAII-Thread/README.md

 # RAII-Thread
 Header only file for a C++ RAII thread that joins upon destruction.
-It has the same interface as a std::thread.
+It wraps the interface of std::thread.
+Feel free to download or copy the file into your own project.

-## Example
+### Example
 To create a RAII Thread with a lambda, we can do the following:
 ```cpp
 #include "RAIIThread"